by Sasha Alyson

 - In fact, anything at all that that would offend or annoy Western powers, particularly the U.S.

-Let’s look at some.
+Let’s look at some missing items.

 Weapon sales.
 If we want to reduce death and suffering, and lay a foundation for development, what better first step than to reduce warfare?
 Isn’t that why the United Nations was created in the first place?

 Industrial nations sell about $40 billion worth of arms each year, resulting in immeasurable death, homelessness, and starvation.
 The world’s five largest arms manufacturers are American companies; #6 is British.
-Most of these arms go to developing countries, particularly to the Middle East where one might think more weapons should not be a high priority.
+Most of these arms go to developing countries, particularly in the Middle East where one might think more weapons should not be a high priority.
 Roughly three-quarters of the business at the global arms bazaar is conducted by just five nations: The United States, Russia, France, the U.K., and China.

-Class, does anyone have any questions about why, in its 169 targets, the U.N. cares about waste reduction, but says nothing about reduction of weapon sales?(2)
+Class, does anyone have questions about why, in its 169 targets, the U.N. cares about waste reduction, but says nothing about reduction of weapon sales?(2)